 Brush up on your history . . .

-It was a dangerous job, climbing inside the chimney and scraping the walls.
-Some youngsters loved the work but many suffered.
-Laws passed to protect them were not taken seriously until the late 1800s.
-Poor parents who had children they couldn’t afford to look after would let grown-up chimney sweeps take on the boys and girls as apprentices.
-They lived with their masters and rarely saw their mum or dad.
-That meant the youngsters could be treated well or bad – depending on the master sweep’s attitude.
+It was a very dangerous job, climbing inside the chimney and scraping the walls.
+Some children loved the work but far more suffered.
+Laws passed by parliament to protect them were not taken seriously until the late 1800s.
+It was the poor who suffered.
+Parents, with no money to provide, had to allow adult chimney sweeps to become the masters of boy or girl apprentices.
+The children lived with these men and rarely saw their mum or dad.
+That meant the youngsters could be treated well or cruelly – depending on the master sweep’s attitude.
+There was no protection for them.

-If treated well, they would sleep comfortably with the master sweep’s family and get warm food and clothes, with a special outfit for church on Sundays.
-Ill-treated youngsters would be made to work endless hours, eating bland food and facing the anger of the master sweep if they did not sweep fast enough.
-Pins could be stuck in their feet by the cruel masters to make them work quicker up the chimneys!
-Children could even find themselves climbing up chimneys on fire to put them out.
+If treated well, the children would sleep comfortably with the master sweep’s family and get warm food and clothes, perhaps a special outfit for church on Sundays.
+Youngsters treated badly were forced to work endless hours, eating bland food and facing the anger of the master sweep if they did not sweep fast enough.
+There are stories of pins being stuck in the feet of these boys and girls by the cruel masters - forcing them to work faster inside the dark chimneys!
+Children could even find themselves climbing up chimneys, which were still alight, to put them out.
 There were tragic cases of apprentices being forced up the flues and dying.
-They got stuck in the angles of the building structure and suffocated to death.
+They got stuck in the tight angles of the building structure and suffocated to death.

 The work was hard, even with a kind master.
 Brine was used to harden elbows and knees to toughen them up for climbing.
 Many young sweeps also helped clear toilets at night, when their masters worked as ‘night watchmen’.
 Soot sacks became a source of comfort – used not just for gathering soot (which was sold by masters to farmers) but also to sleep on and store things.